Johnny Jacobs: Game shows and final years

 He was the first announcer for The Joker's Wild, which starred Jack Barry and debuted on CBS in 1972.
 Barry employed Jacobs to announce many such Jack Barry/Barry & Enright Productions game shows during the early to middle 1970s as Blank Check, the 1976 ABC run of Break The Bank, and Hollywood's Talking for CBS.

 Most notably, however, Chuck Barris employed Jacobs's voice talents on the aforementioned The Newlywed Game and The Dating Game, and also for other such Barris productions as The Gong Show, Three's a Crowd and The $1.98 Beauty Show.
-His last job was announcing a Barris-produced version of Treasure Hunt which was syndicated during the 1981-82 season.
-(Jacobs had also announced Barris' middle 1970s version of Treasure Hunt as well.)
+His last job was announcing a Barris-produced version of Treasure Hunt which was syndicated during the 1981-82 season (Jacobs had also announced the 1970s syndicated version of Treasure Hunt as well).
 However, illness forced him to step down from this version of Treasure Hunt by late 1981, and he was replaced by frequent Barris fill-in announcer Tony McClay.

 Jacobs died in Stockton, California, where he owned radio station KWG, at the age of 65.